dkohlbre/qtt/README.md

 ----------------
 It doesn't have install yet, run it from the checkout directory.

-It should work on all x86-64 systems.
+It should work on all x86_64 systems.

+Support for using QTT as a library should be ready soon.

-./qtt.py --help does a thing
+./qtt.py --help is pretty helpful